zztalker/imunify360-doc/docs/dashboard/README.md

 ### On-demand file scanner

 It is possible to scan a specific directory for malware.
-Go to _Malware Scanner_ page and choose _On-demand scan_ tab.
+Go to _Malware Scanner_ page and choose _Scan_ tab.
 Then proceed the following steps:

 1. Enter a folder name you need to scan in the _Folder to scan_ field.
 Start typing with the slash `/`.